angelcervant1/rb5-flight-summer-dev_ws/README.md

-# ROS Packages for Operating the Qualcomm RB5 Drone

-# This project was worked in a collaboration with the university of ottawa
+# Development of ROS Packages for Operating the Qualcomm RB5 Drone in a collaboration with the University of Ottawa

 I directed the development a comprehensive ROS-based workspace tailored for the Qualcomm RB5 drone platform, focusing on visual servoing and autonomous navigation.
 This project encompasses four key ROS packages: